Text Link

 Characteristics of anorexia nervosa, restricting type

-There are some differences between the binging/purging and restricting subtypes of anorexia, but individuals who live with anorexia may transition from one subtype to another.
-A study in the International Journal of Eating Disorders found that it is common for people to move from anorexia nervosa restricting type, to the binge/purge type.
-Conversely, it seems based on this study that it is not as common for people to transition from the binge/purge to the restricting subtype, although certainly possible.
-(4) This is likely because chronic food restriction actually drives people to binge in order to compensate for the deprivation from undereating.
+A study in the International Journal of Eating Disorders found that it is common for people to move from restrictive anorexia nervosa to the binge/purge type.
+And while the results showed that it is not as common for people to transition from the binge/purge to the restricting subtype, that change is certainly still possible.4

 Treatment for anorexia nervosa

-Regardless of whether it is the restricting or the binge/purge subtype, AN requires treatment from medical professionals.
-In treatment for anorexia nervosa, people can overcome underlying psychological issues that have led to eating disorder behaviors, learn ways to challenge unhealthy thinking patterns, and develop a healthier relationship with food.
+In treatment for anorexia nervosa, someone can work through any underlying psychological issues that may be driving or maintaining an unhelpful eating pattern, learn ways to challenge unhealthy thinking patterns, and develop a healthier relationship with food and themselves.

 If you’re living with AN restricting subtype, or another eating disorder, support is available.
 A team of treatment professionals can help you to move beyond the grips of the eating disorder and develop healthy patterns of eating that nourish your body and allow you to live a healthier, happier life.